Milton Young

 Milton Ruben Young (December 6, 1897 – May 31, 1983) was an American politician, most notable for representing North Dakota in the United States Senate from 1945 until 1981.
-At the time of his retirement, he was the most senior Republican in the Senate.
+At the time of his retirement, he was the most senior Republican in the Senate, and the last member of the Lost Generation to serve in the Senate.

 Early life

 Born at Berlin, North Dakota to John and Rachel Young, all four of his grandparents were from Germany.
 Young graduated from LaMoure High School, then attended North Dakota State University in Fargo and Graceland College.
 After college, Young returned home to operate the farm of his parents, John and Rachel Zimmerman Young.
 In 1919, Young married Malinda Benson and together they had three sons, Wendell, Duane, and John.

-Political career (North Dakota)
+Political career in North Dakota

 Young became increasingly interested in politics during the depression and drought of the late 1920s and 1930s.
 He was active in community affairs, serving on the school, township, and county Agricultural Adjustment Act (AAA) boards.
 He stood for election to the North Dakota House of Representatives in 1932; he won, and was then elected to the state Senate just two years later.
 Young was also one of the key persons in developing the Republican Organizing Committee in North Dakota during the 1940s.